fchaillie/Web_Scraping_News_Articles/README.md

 ## Web scraping financial news to customized excel files

 ### Summary: Here is below an example of using scripts with the Docker Desktop application to help you get information (financial news in this case) with any operating system you may have.
+The commands shown below are for a Windows terminal.

 1. **Install all the files from this repository in a folder with no extra file in it**

 2. **Install and open the Docker Desktop application**

-3. **In your Windows terminal, run this command with the Docker Desktop application open and running (choose the image name you want and don't forget the dot after the whitespace !):**
+3. **In your terminal, run this command with the Docker Desktop application open and running (choose the image name you want and don't forget the dot after the whitespace !):**

         docker build -t cool_news_img .